jamespayne/git_tutorial/README.md

 `git add somefile.txt` Adds a single file to the staging area.

+## git commit

+`git commit -m "Some descriptive commit message"` Commit all files with a descriptive message.

+`git commit somefile.txt -m "Some descriptive commit message"` Commit somefile.txt only with a descriptive message.

 ## git log

 `git log` Shows the commit logs.